 In March 2022 Emma was appointed Deputy Manager.

 More about Alix

-Alix joined The Blue Lamp Trust in November 2016 as a Taxi Assessment Administrator.
-She brings a wealth of administration experience including organising events and training courses.
+Alix joined The Blue Lamp Trust in November 2016 bringing with her a wealth of administration experience including organising events and training courses.

 Senior Bobby Scheme Fitter